-Over 5,600 audits completed
+More than 4,600 audits completed

-As a condition of their refrigerant trading authorisation (RTA), businesses agree to co-operate with ARC's statebased field officers when approached regarding audits.
+As a condition of their refrigerant trading authorisation (RTA), businesses agree to cooperate with ARC's state-based field officers when approached regarding audits.

-Each year, ARC field officers focus on key areas within the sector that have been assessed at most risk of noncompliance.
-Visiting field officers assess records relating to refrigerant, equipment maintenance, leak testing, licensed staff and risk management.
-Advertising and stationery is sighted to confirm the operator's RTA number is clearly displayed.
+Each year, ARC field officers focus on key areas within the sector that have been assessed as being at most risk of non-compliance.
+Visiting field officers assess records relating to refrigerants, equipment maintenance, leak testing, licensed staff and risk management.
+The rate of compliance at audit was 71%, with non-compliance at audit being down from 40% for the previous year to 29% this year.